Stargate Atlantis: Development

 When producers Brad Wright and Robert C. Cooper thought the original Stargate SG-1 series was going to be cancelled after season five, due to Showtime's announcement that they were canceling the show, they came up with the idea of making a new feature film.
 However, as the ratings on its new home at the Sci Fi Channel were quite good, the idea was pushed to season six and then to season seven.
 Wright had initially intended to set the new show in Antarctica under the ice.
 It would have replaced Stargate Command (SGC) as Earth's conduit to other worlds.

 Late in season seven of SG-1, talks began of a spin-off series and the producers were left with a serious dilemma, since the seventh season of Stargate SG-1 had been planned to lead up to the great discovery of the lost city of the Ancients, Atlantis.
 The Stargate SG-1 seventh season ended in a two-part episode, "Lost City", which was supposed to be a bridge between Stargate SG-1 and the new spin-off, either a show or a movie, and was not planned to run at the same time as Stargate SG-1.
 Wright and Cooper rewrote the script as the two-part season seven finale and moved the setting of the story.
 The city of Atlantis, originally planned to be on Earth under Antarctica in place of the SGC, was moved to the Pegasus Galaxy.
 This change not only addressed the problem of fans wondering why the SGC would not be coming to the aid of the Atlantis Expedition with each episode, but it also gave the producers a chance to start afresh with new ideas instead of having an identical copy of the original show.

 The series received the green light on November 17, 2003, started shooting in February 2004, and premiered on July 16, 2004.
 From the start, Wright and Cooper ruled out casting "star names", on the basis of the financial pressures they were already experiencing with "star names" on Stargate SG-1.
 The casting was made more complicated because Atlantis got the go-ahead in November and had to compete with other networks during pilot season.
-Disaster geophysicist Mika McKinnon acted as a science consultant for the series starting in 2008, and served as a consultant through Stargate Atlantis.
+Disaster geophysicist Mika McKinnon acted as a science consultant for the series starting in 2008, and served as a consultant through Stargate Atlantis and Stargate Universe.